Colegio Bolivar: SAT

 The average SAT scores of Colegio Bolivar students that have taken the test are 565-575 on the Mathematics section and 540-550 on the critical reading and writing section.
 The average overall score is 1115, which is approximately 115 more points than the United States' national average score, and above the 70th percentile.

 University Acceptances

 In the last five years, between 28% and 42% of Bolivar's graduates carry out their undergraduate studies outside of Colombia, mostly in the United States.
 Of those who remain in Colombia to study, between 51% and 63% do so in Bogotá.
 Additionally, each year there is a group of about 11% who do a foreign exchange, and/or study a third language abroad before starting their undergraduate studies.
 Between 40% and 50% of the seniors receive merit scholarships or financial aid.
-The total amount offered to the students oscillates between USD$3,500,000 and USD$4,600,000, including that offered by Colombian universities.
+The total amount offered to the students oscillates between US$3,500,000 and US$4,600,000, including that offered by Colombian universities.